snendev/psychess/README.md

 ## Next Steps

 I'm not going to work on this for a little bit but updates should come soon :)

+## Known Bugs

+Currently, whenever a capture occurs, the capturing piece disappears from the board.
+This is a visual bug that can be safely ignored -- your piece is safe!
+This is a dependency issue:
+For ease of implementation, PsychicChess uses [`chessboardjsx`](https://github.com/willb335/chessboardjsx), an unmaintained project, to render chessboards.
+Controlled usage of the component seems to be unsupported as it results in this behavior.
+(No disrespect to those authors, of course.)